Response Webhooks

 Response Webhooks are a way to receive notifications when an approval is requested or completed.

 This is an advanced feature that requires a bit of setup on your end.
-If you’re interested in getting started quickly, we reccomend using one of the following methods instead:
+If you’re interested in getting started quickly, we recommend using one of the following methods instead:

-Response Webhooks are currently in alpha.
+Response Webhooks are currently in beta.
 If you’d like to help us test and improve the feature, please reach out to us at contact@humanlayer.dev

 Overview